jonathan-odonnell/milestone-project-3/testing.md

     7. Enter details in the required format in each field of the form but enter an email address that is already registered.
 Click on the sign in button and verify that the user is redirected back to the sign up page and a toast appears informing them that their email address is already registered.
         - Outcome: Pass

-    8. Verify that when a user who is not alredy registered correctly enters their details in the required format in each field of the form and clicks the sign in button, the form submits, the user's details are added to the users database, and they are signed in and redirected to their previous page or home page (if no next search perameter is in the sign up page's URL).
+    8. Verify that when a user who is not alredy registered correctly enters their details in the required format in each field of the form and clicks the sign in button, the form submits, the user's details are added to the users database and they are signed in and redirected to their previous page or home page (if no next search perameter is in the sign up page's URL).
 A toast should also appear informing the user that they have been successfully registered.
         - Outcome: Pass

     9. Click on the sign in link and verify that it takes the user to the sign in page.